Breast cancer awareness

 When to Consult a Gynaecologist for Breast Cancer?

 Consult a gynaecologist immediately if you notice any signs or symptoms of breast cancer that worry you.
-Women older than 40 years should see the doctor every year.
-Your doctor might advise another visit if she/he sees any abnormalities during diagnosis.
-However, you can give yourself a breast self-exam (BSE) once a month.
+Women over 40 should see a doctor every year.
+If any abnormalities are found, your doctor may recommend extra visits.
+You can also do a breast self-exam (BSE) once a month.
 A clinical breast examination is recommended every 3 years for the age group of 20–30 years.
-If you are over 45 years old, mammography is recommended every year or as advised by the doctor on personal risk factors.
+If you are over 45 years old, mammography is recommended yearly or as the doctor advises on personal risk factors.

 Who Is at a High Risk of Breast Cancer?